The Vroom Family: Five Generations Garden and Landscape Architects

 The pen drawing of Liriodendron tulipifera is part of the collection of botanical illustrations made by the scientific illustrators of the former Biosystematics chair group.
 The drawings are on display as part of the Botany collection of WUR Image Collections.
 The collection consists of two parts, the Botanical Gardens Collection and the Perennial Plants Collection.

-After the death of Jan Vroom Jr in 1958, the family business was continued by his three eldest sons, who in 1968 divided it into the ‘Bonte Hoek’ nursery, the ‘De Punt’ landscaping company and the firm of garden and landscape architects ‘Tuin- en landschapsarchitectenbureau Vroom’.
+After the death of Jan Vroom Jr in 1958, the family business was continued by his two eldest sons, Freerk Vroom and Jan Vroom Jr. Jr. In 1968 the firm was divided into the ‘Bonte Hoek’ nursery, the ‘De Punt’ landscaping company and the firm of garden and landscape architects ‘Tuin- en landschapsarchitectenbureau Vroom’.
 These companies no longer exist.
 The drawings and other documents of the Vroom family were stored in various locations and were eventually brought together again to form part of Special Collections.

 Lexicon M.J.
 Vroom